Fritzi Ritz: Daily strip

-Judging by very extensive examination of Fritzi Ritz dailies at newspaperarchive.com, Nancy made her first appearance in the January 2, 1933 daily strip as a houseguest.
+Nancy made her first appearance in the January 2, 1933 daily strip as a houseguest.
 There was never a sequence of episodes exploring Fritzi's adoption of Nancy or what happened to Nancy's parents; she just seemed to appear as Fritzi's niece and gradually was seen more and more often throughout the 1930s.
-An examination of the very first week of Nancy's appearance in January 1933 has Nancy addressing Fritzi like a sister, not "Aunt" Fritzi.
+The first week of Nancy's appearance in January 1933 has Nancy addressing Fritzi like a sister, not "Aunt" Fritzi.
 However, very quickly Nancy shows respect to her aunt.
 Sluggo Smith is introduced in the dailies in January 1938 and at first Fritzi does not get along with him, venting at Nancy over his uncouth manners.
 Gradually she warms to him and there is never any friction between the two characters after that; in fact, there are not very many scenes involving just Fritzi and Sluggo in the Sunday Nancy comics or the dailies.

 Occasionally, Fritzi's rich Uncle Zack appeared, though he only lasted a few years in the mid-1930s.
 It was rare for Fritzi's father and her boss to appear together; also rare for her father and uncle to appear together as well.

 Bushmiller's dailies during the mid-to-late 1930s and early 1940s involved a lot of continuity, as opposed to the gag-a-day format that would come to dominate the rest of Bushmiller's run.
-There is a lot of sight humor but the strip is much wordier with elements involving mystery, pathos, and melodramatic aspects that are almost completely missing from the current version, but were almost non-existent during the 1950s, 60s, and 70s version of the strip.
+There is a lot of sight humor but the strip is much wordier with elements involving mystery, pathos, and melodramatic aspects that are almost completely missing from the current version, and which were almost non-existent during the 1950s-70s strips.

 In one 1939 daily sequence, it appears as if Fritzi may be getting married.